VanTheDamned/Pokemon_DB_scraping/README.md

 # Pokémon Data Scraping and SQL Server Loading
-This project demonstrates how to scrape Pokémon data from a website using python, save it as a CSV file, and then load it into a SQL Server database.
+This activity demonstrates how to scrape Pokémon data from a website using python, save it as a CSV file, and then load it into a SQL Server database.

 ## Scraping Pokémon Data:
 Using Python and libraries like requests, pyodbc and pandas dataframe to scrape Pokémon information from https://pokemondb.net/pokedex/all.
 The scraped data includes attributes like Pokémon number, name, type, total stats, HP, attack, defense, special attack, special defense, and speed.

 ## Saving Data as CSV:
-After scraping, Saving the Pokémon data into a CSV file (pokemon_data.csv).
+After scraping, saving the Pokémon data into a CSV file (pokemon_data.csv).
 The CSV format allows easy storage and sharing of tabular data.

 ## Loading Data into SQL Server:
 Establish a connection to a SQL Server database using pyodbc.